|

 Please don't let the title of

-"Reverend" confuse or mislead you.
+'Reverend' confuse or mislead you.
 I perform a wedding ceremony that can be

-described both as "secular" and "spiritual".
+described as both 'secular' and 'spiritual'.

 During my years as a wedding entertainer,

-officiants.
+bad officiants.
 Some officiants read as if they were at a funeral, while other officiants

-ceremony.
+a wedding ceremony.

 It was then that I realized that a wedding